Chart Color Schemes

 Cultural Diversity

-Sunshine Beach has a cultural diversity level above average, with 9.5% of its population speaking languages other than English at home and 28.1% born overseas.
-Christianity is the predominant religion in Sunshine Beach, accounting for 41.1% of the population.
-Notably, Judaism is overrepresented compared to the Rest of Qld, comprising 0.4% versus 0.3%.
+Sunshine Beach has a higher than average cultural diversity, with 9.5% of its population speaking a language other than English at home and 28.1% born overseas.
+Christianity is the predominant religion in Sunshine Beach, comprising 41.1% of the population.
+Notably, Judaism is overrepresented in Sunshine Beach compared to the rest of Queensland, making up 0.4% of the population versus 0.3%.

 Frequently Asked Questions - Diversity